nimasina-innovation/nimasina2024/README.md

 My name is Nima Sina.
 I am a mechanical engineer, researcher, and inventor working at the intersection of engineering, artificial intelligence, robotics, and innovation.
 My work focuses on designing practical, future-oriented systems where small technical decisions compound into meaningful real-world impact.

 This repository serves as a living professional profile and knowledge hub, reflecting my ongoing research, engineering work, and systems-level thinking.
+It is also a record of how ideas evolve when theory meets constraints, and how the future is built one deliberate decision at a time.

 ---